Limited OB Ultrasounds

 2. An ectopic pregnancy is a condition where a fertilized egg (the first stage of human life) implants in your fallopian tube instead of your uterus.
 This condition is life threatening for the mother, as her fallopian tube and the fetus inside will burst as her baby grows.

 The abortion pill regimen does not work on ectopic pregnancies, AND abortion pill symptoms mimic symptoms of ectopic pregnancy.
-So, women who take the pills without having an ultrasound will not know if they have a life-threatening ectopic pregnancy.
-They will then delay seeking help in the ER because they believe their symptoms to be normal, assuming they are due to the pills.
+So, women who take the pills without having an ultrasound will not know if they have a life-threatening ectopic pregnancy, and delay seeking medical care.
 That is why it is vital for your health and well being that you receive an ultrasound if you are considering having a chemical abortion.

 Your Ultrasound Visit